Innovators Combine Tools at Google’s Zeitgeist Conference – Neuroheadset Proves MultiSensory System Works

 Conclusion: “I think it’s very positive… a system that will help you to get there faster and more efficiently.
 Whenever you want to “zone out”, you just get into the chair, plug yourself “In” and you’re “Out”… and in that meditative state.”
 Tan Le, President and co-founder Emotiv

-Ojai, CA- MultiSensory Systems of Ojai, California, an integrator of multisensory systems, was one of six advanced technology companies selected by Google to exhibit at their recent Scottsdale, Arizona Zeitgeist ‘10 Conference.
-This year’s theme… “MindShift: How shifts in thinking have rippled through all aspects of the world.”
+Ojai, CA- MultiSensory Systems of Ojai, California, an integrator of multisensory systems, was one of six advanced technology companies selected by Google to exhibit at their recent Scottsdale, Arizona Zeitgeist Conference.
+The year’s theme… “MindShift: How shifts in thinking have rippled through all aspects of the world.”

 Multisensory Systems demonstrated their patented sensory chair prototype that combines 3-D sound, scent and vibration to calm or inspire a person in a very short time.
 The company has developed its proprietary technology over the past 14 years, under the direction of Co-Founder and Chief Technology Officer, Doug Nelson.
 According to Nelson, “We are very excited about the potential of our system to dramatically reduce stress which, in our current economic and political environment, is an important missing link.
 Many companies have developed elements of our system as stand-alone technologies but, so far as we know, none has developed a sophisticated system that integrates these elements digitally, and as elegantly as we have.”